Tritium beta decay with modified neutrino dispersion relations: KATRIN in the dark sea: Signals at KATRIN

-In Fig.~\ref{fig:beta}, we have illustrated the distortions of the beta-decay spectrum in various dark seas at KATRIN.
+In Fig.~\ref{fig:beta}, we have illustrated the distortions of beta-decay spectrum in various dark seas at KATRIN.
+The left panel stands for the ideal case without taking into account the background, while the right one gives a more realistic result with the background.
 The vector potential (red curves) shifts the whole spectrum to lower or higher endpoints, without changing the spectral shape.
-The kinematically forbidden region of the spectrum is reachable in the case of a dark vector potential, as we discussed previously.
 In comparison, the axial-vector potential (blue curves) induces a non-trivial distortion to the spectrum near the endpoint, but it indeed converges to the vector case away from the endpoint.
-The rapid rise of the event rate near the endpoint for the axial-vector case is due to a volume effect when we integrate over the phase space.
-At the minimum neutrino energy the neutrino phase space is non-vanishing in the presence of $a^{}_{0}$, in contrast to the vacuum case, see Appendix \ref{sec:C}.
-On the other hand, the scalar potentials $\phi$ and $\varphi$ mimic the effect of the neutrino mass, shown as dashed black curves.
-They can induce an effective neutrino mass beyond the cosmological limit.

-As long as the neutrino mass is not vanishingly small, the difference near the endpoint between the vector and axial-vector cases is as apparent as in Fig.~\ref{fig:beta}.
+By measuring this distortion, one can distinguish between the effects of vector and axial-vector potentials.
+However, we find numerically that current KATRIN runs are not yet sensitive to this distortion, which would require more statistics.
+We expect that the Project 8 experiment and PTOLEMY proposal can provide better sensitivities to probe such a distortion near the endpoint, but how good the sensitivity is would require a further study.
+On the other hand, the scalar potentials $\phi$ and $\varphi$ mimic the effect of neutrino masses, shown as dashed gray curves.
+They can induce an effective neutrino mass beyond the cosmological constraint.
+Even though we turn on only one dark potential at a time, in the left panel of Fig.~\ref{fig:beta} we show the case of $g^{}_{\phi}\phi = g^{}_{V}V^{}_{0} = 0.5~{\rm eV}$ as the dotted green curve to imply the existence of degeneracy when multiple dark potentials are turned on.
+One can notice that the effects of two dark potentials can counterbalance each other to some extent.

+It is worthwhile to mention that the previous anomalous signal detected by Troitsk~\cite{Belesev1995ResultsOT} may be explained by the vector potential, which can shift the endpoint even beyond its maximum value and affect the reconstruction of $m^2_{\nu}$.
+However, the anomalous signal has disappeared in later measurements~\cite{Aseev:2011dq}.
+To avoid false signals, experimental systematics must be well controlled in order to probe such new physics effects.

+In the limit of massless neutrinos, the difference between vector and axial-vector dark potentials should be vanishing, as expected from the analysis in Sec.~\ref{sec:2}.
+However, as in Fig.~\ref{fig:beta} the vector and axial-vector cases have an apparent difference and cannot smoothly converge by taking the neutrino mass to be vanishing.
 Only when the neutrino mass is comparable to time-scale of the background field formation (typically $\sim 1~{\rm Gyr}$ corresponding to $10^{-32}$ eV), the axial-vector scenario starts to approach the vector case.
-For further discussions, see Appendix \ref{sec:E}.
+For further discussions, see Appendix~\ref{sec:C}.